 It is a creative energy but it is also destructive, there is life and death and rebirth in it.
 It is complete in itself—yet it is just a representation of something else.

-The harmony is found in the perfect dance, the perfect song, the perfect ritual, the perfect poem.
+The harmony is found in the perfect dance, the perfect union, the perfect song, the perfect ritual, the perfect poem.
 In this dance and movement we travel the path of peace, and this is the step, the Pada which is the P of Pλosm.
 So the M leads us back to the start.

 The path of the dreamer cannot be explained very well in rational terms.
 It serves its own evolutionary purpose – like the dance of a bird of paradise.
 It contains the essence of life itself.